lefayjey/linWinPwn/README.md

     - Enumeration for WebDav and Spooler services on DCs
     - Check for zerologon, petitpotam, nopac weaknesses
     - Extract ADCS
-    - Check if ldap-signing is enforced
+    - Check if ldap-signing is enforced, check for LDAP Relay
     - Check mssql privilege escalation paths
     - Extraction of MachineAccountQuota of user, and all users' descriptions
     - LAPS and gMSA dump